10 tips to increase occupancy at your restaurant

 Manage reservation availability so you always have full tables

 Another way to achieve high occupancy is to create a game of supply and demand with you online reservation availability.
 Having trouble filling tables on Monday nights?
 Offer a 30% discount and increase available reservations for this time in your TheFork profile.
 Finding it impossible to fill tables in the first week of January?
 Activate a new years promotion and increase your reservations during this time period.
-This is a very effective way to modify the number of online reservations available and use them in our favor.
+This is a very effective way to modify the number of online reservations available and use them in our favour.

 Activate a waiting list so you don’t lose any customers